hairizuanbinnoorazman/techmeetup/README.md

   - Update googlesheets (To have a update of sorts to other members)
     - Read events from googlesheets
     - Write events to googlesheets
-  - To update meetup.com
-    - Read events from meetup.com
-    - Write events into meetup.com
   - To update website
     - Read events from meetup.com
     - Write events into github.com